danmactough/node-webkit-agent-frontend/README.md

 1. Activate the agent in your application by sending a `SIGUSR2` signal to its process id.
 To de-activate, send the signal once again.
 Example: `kill -SIGUSR2 <the process id of your app>`

-2. Start the agent front-end by running `node-webkit-agent-frontend`.
+2. Start the agent front-end by running `webkit-devtools-agent-frontend`.
 You should see the message: "WebKit devtools agent front-end listening on http://localhost:9090".
 Using your browser, go to that URL, and profile away.

 ## Configuration